 2. Transport your backdrop

 Why settle for a dull backdrop when you go for something more exciting?
 Perhaps you’re concerned about your messy home, or you just want to do something different.
 Use a virtual background!
 Hello Background’s Zoom virtual backgrounds for video conferencing are the perfect way to make your virtual meeting unforgettable.
 You can transport your attendees to a tropical rainforest or a swanky office with the click of a button.
-So, whether you want to raise your game, or add a dash of humour, this is one addition no one will forget.

 3. Use an agenda